 In the end it's just a matter of choice and if this doesn't bother you, then hey, I'm glad for you.
 I, for one, find it unfair to monopolise the market on that segment when, by definition, all interior styles should benefit.

 Do you agree with me or do you think I am wrong?
-Have you notices or felt the same about Luxury Design or is it something that never crossed your mind until now?
+Have you noticed or felt the same way about Luxury Design or is it something that never crossed your mind until now?
 Let me know below or drop me a line on our Facebook Page.
 Alternatively, you can find me on Instagram @detailmovement or use #detailmovementtribe.
 Would love to know your thoughts on this.

 All images that are credited as '©Detail Movement', are done by Raluca Vaduva for Detail Movement.
 All rights reserved.
 All pictures that are not my own, I credit them to the best of my knowledge & research, to their online sources.
 I do not claim ownership over them in any way.